Astrophysics Major and Minor

 • Astro 98 (Python DeCal)

-• Data 8 CS 61A/Physics 77/Physics 88
+• OR Data 8/CS 61A/Physics 77/Physics 88

 * Please note: Physics 89 is a requirement for the physics major (replaces Math 54).
 Therefore, students who are planning a double major or a minor with Astrophysics and Physics are required to complete Physics 89 in lieu of Math 54.
-If you have taken a Math 54 equivalent before transferring into Berkeley, you may take Phys 89 pass/no pass.

 Astrophysics Major Upper Division Requirements